Feel-ix-343/markdown-oxide/docs/Markdown Oxide Docs/README.md

-**markdown-oxide**: Robust, Composable PKM: You bring the text editor; we bring the PKM - inspired by and compatible with Obsidian
+**markdown-oxide**: Robust, Minimalist, Unbundled PKM for your use with your favorite text-editor.

 **[Quick Start](#quick-start)**